iwtbook/Examples/web-components/passing-data-tags/learn.md

 # Passing Data - Tags

-The other way to pass data into Web Components is through tags.
+The second way to pass data into Web Components is through tags.
 It's a little less straightforward than using attributes but it's not too bad.

 ## Lifecycle Methods